 Community Input Gathered

-Each year, Campbell Union School District board members and administrators hold meetings with parents, pupils, school personnel, neighbors, and business and community partners to elicit local input and identify which of the State’s Eight Priorities are the most important to our own community.
+We create our annual plan with broad public input.
+Each year, board members and administrators hold meetings with parents, pupils, school personnel, neighbors, and business and community partners to elicit local input and identify which of the State’s Eight Priorities are the most important to our own community.

 Local Priorities Identified